 What are the actual characteristics of borderline personality disorder?
 NAMI (National Alliance on Mental Illness) lists some of the hallmarks.
 Someone with at least several of these traits might have BPD:

-- Marked mood swings with periods of intense depressed mood, irritability and/or anxiety lasting a few hours to a few days (but not in the context of a full-blown episode of major depressive disorder or bipolar disorder).
+- Periods of intense depressed mood, irritability or anxiety lasting a few hours to a few days.

 Treatment can include therapy, medication, and support and help for one’s loved ones.
 The positive news, according to NAMI: “Recent research based on long-term studies of people with BPD suggests that the overwhelming majority of people will experience significant and long-lasting periods of symptom remission in their lifetime.”